 Dr. Bentkover's research interests include the impact of healthcare policy on cost, access, and quality of the delivery and financing of medical services and the health of specific populations.
 Her recent research relates to mental health: Alzheimer's Disease, Post Traumatic Stress, and Traumatic Brain Injury.

-At present, Dr. Bentkover is collaborating on a book about leading health care transformation in an era of continual change.
+Dr. Bentkover co-edited a book about leading health care transformation in an era of continual change.
 Her research involves the development of a guide for all players in the healthcare arena to improve their performance and achieve an enduring competitive edge.

 Dr. Bentkover has worked throughout Europe and Asia and has considerable experience and knowledge of various healthcare systems, including their requirements about economic analysis.

 Previously, Dr. Bentkover was Partner-in-Charge of KPMG's Strategic Health Solutions practice, a global consulting team providing pricing, reimbursement, marketing and commercialization strategy development formulated on the basis of therapy economics.